Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/configuring_a_saml_v2.0_idp.md

     The following is an example for a completed SAML v2.0 form (before clicking **Save**).

     ![SAML v2.0 completed form](/Images/saml_new.png)
 8. Click **Save**.
-A Confirmation dialog appears with a message that once the Identity Provider is verified, all users on that domain will be required to log into the Platform with their Identity Provider credentials.
+A Confirmation dialog appears with a message that once the Identity Provider is verified, all users on that domain will be required to sign in to the Platform with their Identity Provider credentials.

     ![Confirm Identity Provider Configuration dialog](/Images/idp_save_configuration.png)